-Estimates for 2019 and 2020 are based on provisional versions of SILC-19 and SILC-20 data that have not yet been released.
+Estimates for 2020 and 2021 are based on provisional and experimental versions of SILC 2020 and SILC 2021 data that have not yet been released.

 As the profile of the respondents is not the same as that of non-respondents, weighting plays an important part in allowing an extrapolation to the reference population.

-The weighting used for SILC-19 is the final standard weighting, whereas that used for SILC-20 (before or during semi-lockdown) is an experimental weighting.
+The weighting used for SILC 2019 is the final standard weighting, whereas that used for SILC 2020 (before or after the partial lockdown) and SILC 2021 is an experimental weighting.

 The standard SILC cross-sectional weighting is usually produced roughly 10 months after the end of the field survey.
-This is because integrity checks, consolidation and the inclusion of register data (available from March 2021 for the 2020 survey) are needed to produce this weighting.
-However, the tasks of quality control and inclusion of register data are hardly relevant to the subjective variables examined here.
+Integrity checks, consolidation and the inclusion of register data (not available before March 2022 for the 2021 survey) are needed to produce this weighting.
+The tasks of quality control and inclusion of register data are hardly relevant to the subjective variables examined here.

-A provisional and experimental weighting was calculated in order to release information as soon as possible on the impact of the Covid-19 crisis on well-being in Switzerland during the first half of 2020.
+A provisional and experimental weighting was calculated in order to release information as soon as possible on the impact of the COVID-19 crisis on well-being in Switzerland during the first half of 2020 and 2021.
 This experimental weighting includes a uniform correction for total non-response, without taking into account the specificities of the profiles.
-This uniform correction for total non-response was due to a lack of certain auxiliary variables (of profiles) used in the standard weighting to correct for non-response.
+This option was due to a lack of certain auxiliary variables (of profiles) used in the standard weighting to correct for non-response.

 In order to make the best possible correction for the potential bias due to total non-response, a final calibration was applied for this provisional and experimental weighting.
-The final calibration was applied to the same margins as the final calibration of the standard weighting, the only difference being that we used auxiliary information from December 2018 instead of December 2019 (not available before March 2021).
-For this reason, the experimental weighting used for Covid-19 purposes represents the population at the end of 2018 instead of at the end of 2019, as will be the case for the standard weighting for SILC-20.
+This was applied to the same aspects as the final calibration of the standard weighting, but based on auxiliary register information from December 2019 instead of December 2020 (not available before March 2022).
+The experimental weighting used for COVID-19 purposes on SILC 2021 thus represents the population at the end of 2019 and not that at the end of 2020, as will be the case for the standard weighting for SILC 2021.
+The same time lags were applied to the experimental data for SILC 2020.

 The variables used for the final calibration are all taken from registers and are as follows: